 go to site

-As of May 2023, one share of Meta Platforms Inc. (NASDAQ: META), formerly known as Facebook, costs around $232.78 (£184).
+As of April 2024, one share of Meta Platforms Inc. (NASDAQ: META), formerly known as Meta, costs around $519 (£414).
 This price is subject to constant fluctuations due to various factors such as company performance, market trends, and global events.
 Meta’s ambitious plans to create the Metaverse, a shared virtual reality space, could also play a significant role in influencing the stock’s value in the future.

-Investors can stay up to date on Facebook’s share price by monitoring the stock market or using financial news platforms.
-You can find Facebook’s share price and more information about the company, including news, ideas, financials, and technicals, at any time by visiting TradingView.
+Investors can stay up to date on Meta’s share price by monitoring the stock market or using financial news platforms.
+You can find Meta’s share price and more information about the company, including news, ideas, financials, and technicals, at any time by visiting TradingView.

 It is important to note that the share price of a company does not necessarily reflect its value.
 A company may have a high share price, but if its earnings and growth prospects are not strong, the stock may not be a good investment.

-Therefore, it is essential to conduct thorough research and analysis before investing in any company’s stock, including Facebook’s.
-For example, examine Facebook’s recent investments in virtual and augmented reality technologies, including the Metaverse, as well as its advertising revenue growth.
+Therefore, it is essential to conduct thorough research and analysis before investing in any company’s stock, including Meta’s.
+For example, examine Meta’s recent investments in virtual and augmented reality technologies, including the Metaverse, as well as its advertising revenue growth.
 Additionally, you should consider your investment goals, risk tolerance, and overall portfolio diversification when making investment decisions.

-Meta Platforms Inc., formerly known as Facebook, is one of the largest and most successful technology companies globally, with a market capitalisation of over $600 billion as of May 2023.
+Meta Platforms Inc., formerly known as Facebook, is one of the largest and most successful technology companies globally, with a market capitalisation of over $1.33 trillion as of April 2024.
 It operates in various sectors, including social media, advertising, virtual reality, and now the Metaverse, and has a strong track record of innovation and growth.

 Here are some reasons why you may want to consider investing in Meta: